MicahWade/WindFlag/README.md

 Alternatively, you can manually create a user and set the `is_admin` flag to `True` in the database.

-## Importing Challenges via YAML
+## Importing and Exporting Challenges via YAML

 Challenges can be imported from a YAML file using the `-yaml` or `-y` command-line argument.
-For details on the YAML format and usage, refer to [yaml.md](yaml.md).
+Data can also be exported to YAML using `-export-yaml` or `-e`.
+For details on the YAML format and usage for both import and export, refer to [yaml.md](yaml.md).

 ## Testing